 Washing the fabric before stitching is not something I tend to do.
 Often embroidery fabrics have "size" or starch in them to keep them firm, not floppy, and therefore easier to stitch on.
 However, if you do wash your tablecloth your transfer is unlikely to disappear.

-Using a hoop on a piece like a tablecloth is fine.
+Using an embroidery hoop on a piece like a tablecloth is fine.
 But some precautions are worth taking.

 For example if you can wrap the hoop rings with bias binding or a finger bandage first it will help to keep the work clean as well as making the hoop hold the work without it sliding.